 or

-<p style="font-family: fontNameRegular">Holding the moon in the water, the fragrance of fallen flowers fills the clothes</p>
+<p style="font-family: fontNameRegular">Snuggle the moon in your hands, and the fragrance of fallen flowers fills your clothes</p>

-Run code box
+Run the code box

-<!DOCTYPE html PUBLIC "-//W3C//DTD XHTML 1.0 Transitional//EN" " http://www.w3.org/TR/xhtml1/DTD/xhtml1-transitional.dtd ">
+<!DOCTYPE html PUBLIC "-//W3C//DTD XHTML 1.0 Transitional//EN" "http://www.w3.org/TR/xhtml1/DTD/xhtml1-transitional.dtd">

 <head>